tuyishimire000/trading-academy-website/docs/PAYMENT_INTEGRATION.md

 The Bank Transfer payment method has been fully integrated with Flutterwave's Pay With Bank Transfer (PWBT) API and is ready for production deployment.

+## ✅ **Google Pay Integration (Flutterwave) - COMPLETED**

+The Google Pay payment method has been fully integrated with Flutterwave's Google Pay API and is ready for production deployment.
+See [GOOGLE_PAY_SETUP.md](./GOOGLE_PAY_SETUP.md) for detailed setup instructions.

+## ✅ **Apple Pay Integration (Flutterwave) - COMPLETED**

+The Apple Pay payment method has been fully integrated with Flutterwave's Apple Pay API and is ready for production deployment.
+See [APPLE_PAY_SETUP.md](./APPLE_PAY_SETUP.md) for detailed setup instructions.

+## ✅ **OPay Integration (Flutterwave) - COMPLETED**

+The OPay payment method has been fully integrated with Flutterwave's OPay API and is ready for production deployment. **⚠️ Available exclusively for Nigerian users and NGN transactions only.** See [OPAY_SETUP.md](./OPAY_SETUP.md) for detailed setup instructions.

+## ✅ **Card Payment Integration (Flutterwave) - COMPLETED**

+The Card payment method has been fully integrated with Flutterwave's Card API and is ready for production deployment.
+Supports Visa, Mastercard, American Express, Verve, and Afrigo with PCI DSS compliance.
+See [CARD_PAYMENT_SETUP.md](./CARD_PAYMENT_SETUP.md) for detailed setup instructions.

+## ✅ **Stripe Payment Integration - COMPLETED**

+The Stripe payment method has been fully integrated using the official Stripe API and is ready for production deployment.
+Supports 135+ currencies, 3D Secure authentication, and comprehensive webhook handling.
+See [STRIPE_SETUP.md](./STRIPE_SETUP.md) for detailed setup instructions.

 ## Current Implementation

 The system uses a mock payment service (`lib/services/payment.ts`) that simulates payment processing.
 Each payment method has its own processing function that you can replace with real API calls.